prozolic/CsToml/README.md

-# CsToml - TOML Parser  for .NET
+# CsToml - TOML Serializer  for .NET

-CsToml is TOML parser for .NET.
+CsToml is TOML Serializer for .NET.
 For more information about TOML, visit the official website at [https://toml.io/en/](https://toml.io/en/)

 > [!NOTE]